Luminosa Bogliolo

 Luminosa Bogliolo (born 3 July 1995) is an Italian hurdler who won a gold medal at the 2019 Summer Universiade and a silver medal at the 2018 Mediterranean Games.

 In 2020 Bogliolo, winning BAUHAUS-galan in Stockholm, became the first Italian female in history to win a stage in the Diamond League.
 She competed at the 2020 Summer Olympics, in 100 m hurdles.

 Biography

-Her explosion in 2018
+2018

-In 2018, establishing her Personal Best on 100 metres hurdles with 12.99, at 23 May 2018 had reached the 13th place in the seasonal European lists, thus obtaining the EAA standard and the selection for the 2018 European Athletics Championships.
+In 2018, she established her personal best on 100 metres hurdles with 12.99.
+On 23 May 2018 she reached the 13th place in the seasonal European lists, thus obtaining the EAA standard and the selection for the 2018 European Athletics Championships.

-In September she won in Pescara her first national championship.
-She is engaged to the hurdler Lorenzo Perini.
+In September she won in Pescara, her first national championship.

-2019: nine times under 12.90 seconds
+2019

-She has also obtained two other results under 13 seconds, but with a wind higher than the norm of +2.0 mps.
+She obtained two other results under 13 seconds, but with a wind higher than the norm of +2.0 mps.

-2021 the Olympic year
+2021

-The outdoor season start on 13 May in Savona, Italy with 12,84 another results under 12.90.
+The outdoor season started on 13 May in Savona, Italy with a time of 12.84.